OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## application

-In the Office Add-ins documentation, **application** refers to an Office application.
+**Application** refers to an Office application.
 The Office applications that support Office Add-ins are Excel, OneNote, Outlook, PowerPoint, Project, Visio, and Word.

 See also: [client](#client), [host](#host), [Office application, Office client](#office-application-office-client).